-NZ On Screen's sister site AudioCulture describes Toy Love as one of the most important — and mythologised — NZ bands to emerge in the aftermath of punk.
+NZ On Screen's sister site AudioCulture have described Toy Love as one of the most important — and mythologised — New Zealand bands to emerge in the aftermath of punk.
 Fronted by the legendary Chris Knox, the band enjoyed a short but vibrant existence from 1978 to 1980, after evolving from Dunedin punk outfit The Enemy.
-Playing nearly 500 gigs both here and in Australia in the 18 months they were together, Toy Love proved a powerful live draw, their cocktail of punk/new wave/pop spiked with a wallop of raw energy.
-Compilation CD Cuts (2005) collects all of the band's released recordings and demos.
+Playing nearly 500 gigs in Aotearoa and Australia in the 18 months they were together, Toy Love proved a powerful live draw, their cocktail of punk/new wave/pop spiked with a wallop of raw energy.
+Compilation Cuts (2005) collects all of the band's released recordings and demos.

 Indie legend Chris Knox is featured in this episode from a series made for secondary school music students.
 He performs 'One Fell Swoop' — a love song he describes as an aberration amongst his more "nasty" numbers — and explains its composition while denying Whitney Houston comparisons.
 Knox is typically forthright in discussing his varied career as musician, cartoonist, TV presenter and "renaissance bloke".
 He outlines his philosophy of DIY self-sufficiency and extols the virtues of never compromising (so that even failure is "much more meaningful").